Product Analytics

 While privacy laws are increasing on a global level, there are still regional aspects that contribute to some complexity in terms of the enforcement of these laws.
 For example, the European Union’s (EU) implementation of the General Data Protection Regulation (commonly referred to as GDPR) isn’t necessarily observed by cloud data solutions based in the United States (US), like Google Analytics.

-c.
-Offers better ROI
+Offers Better ROI

 On-premise data storage is generally a more sustainable solution for larger companies or niche organizations as it allows them to manage compliance needs and custom specifications.